 We can define growth hacking as a strategy that aims to acquire as many users or customers as possible, as quickly as possible, while spending as little as possible.
 So, you can see why it instantly became a rockstar in the business world.

 Growth hacking is about growth and nothing else.
 It uses a data-driven approach to find an answer to the question “What is the best road to growth?”

 For a while, growth hacking was seen as the ultimate solution to all the problems businesses faced with digital marketing strategies, but they eventually realized that that’s not enough.
 As effective as growth hacking is, growth on its own isn’t sustainable and meaningful unless it broadens its focus and includes brand marketing as well - which is typically ignored in growth hacking.

 Integrating growth hacking in a broader framework is what actually works as a long-term marketing model.
-And that’s basically what growth marketing is all about.
+And that’s basically what growth marketing strategy is all about.

 Inspired by growth hacking and the trend of blending the lines between disciplines such as product, sales, IT, and digital marketing, marketers began to redefine the way they do marketing online.
 Growth marketing represents an integrated process of experimentation across marketing channels that aims to find the most efficient way to attract new customers and grow the business.

 This process is dependent on several things that are integral to the growth marketing model:

 We should note that most of the time, people still use growth hacking and growth marketing interchangeably.
 While, in some cases, this might not be such a big deal, it’s important to understand the attempts marketers make to distinguish between the practices employed by growth marketers and growth hackers.

 The most striking difference is that growth hackers do not take into account the brand (brand positioning or brand marketing) and focus on fast results.
 On the other hand, growth marketing takes a more broad approach and focuses on connecting growth marketing tactics to outcomes and data.